shajiahmed/AEMjsinvalidatepathrte/README.md

-# Sample AEM project template
+# JS Invalidate Path and RTE

-In AEM 6.1 & 6.2 RTE, link plugin path always starts with /content.
+In AEM 6.1 & 6.2 RTE, link plugin and path always starts with /content.
 As soon as author starts typing / it automatically suffixed with content.

 Some environments have requirement to have both aem and non-aem links on the same domain.